Canada at the Summer Olympics: Water polo

 Canada has never won an Olympic medal in water polo.
 Their best finish was fifth in the women's tournament at the 2000 games.

 Archery

 Canada has never won an Olympic medal in archery.
 Their best finish was fifth in the women's individual competition at the 1976 games.

 Athletics

 Canada is not traditionally strong in athletics, but the nation has won medals in 15 of 23 games in which it has competed.
 Some memorable performances are the double gold by Percy Williams in the 100m and 200m in the 1928 Amsterdam games, and the gold medals won in Atlanta (1996) by Donovan Bailey in the 100m (in world record time) and by the men's 4 × 100 m relay team.

+Ben Johnson originally won gold in the men's 100m at the 1988 games.
+However, after a positive doping test he was disqualified and his medal stripped.

+In 2008, Dylan Armstrong originally finished in fourth place in the men's shotput.
+However, following the third place finisher being disqualified for doping he was awarded the bronze medal.

+In 2012, Derek Drouin originally won bronze at the men's high jump.
+After gold medalist Ivan Ukhov of Russia was disqualified for doping in 2019, he was upgraded to silver in 2021.